Joanna Pettet

-Early life
+Early life and education

-Pettet was born in London, England, daughter of Harold Nigel Egerton Salmon and Cecily J. Tremaine, who were married in Chelsea, London in 1940.
-Her father, a British Royal Air Force pilot, was killed in the Second World War in 1943.
-After the war, her mother remarried and settled in Montréal, where Joanna was adopted by her stepfather and assumed his surname of "Pettet".
+Pettet was born on 16 November 1942 and spent her early childhood in Chelsea, London, England, the daughter of Harold Nigel Egerton Salmon (illegitimate grandson of Francis Egerton) and Cecily J. Tremaine, who were married in Chelsea in 1940.
+Her father, a British Royal Air Force (RAF) pilot, was killed in the Second World War in 1943.
+After the war, her mother remarried and settled in Montréal, where Joanna was adopted by her stepfather and assumed his surname of Pettet.
+She attended Westmount High School.

-When Pettet was 16, she moved to New York City.
+When Pettet was in her teens, she moved to New York City to pursue acting.
+She studied with Sanford Meisner at the Neighborhood Playhouse School of the Theatre, as well as at the Lincoln Center.